 You can probably tell from the name, but KitchenAid doesn’t specialize in coffee gears.
 The lady at the call center had taken a while before she understood what a bean hopper is… It’s all good now though, in fact great from our perspective.
 From my friend’ valuable experience, I can now at least comment on KitchenAid’s customer service and know that parts are easily replaceable and very affordable.

 The KitchenAid Coffee Grinder is not the only machine that can wow people at its price range; the Breville Smart Grinder can too.
 With its on-board LED display, it looks high-tech and will definitely be a conversation starter when your guests see it.
 It also produces better grinds, so be sure to check it out!

-If performance is important to you, then you might want to consider buying the Baratza Virtuoso instead.
+If performance is important to you, then you might want to consider buying the Baratza Virtuoso or the Baratza Encore instead.
 Unlike KitchenAid, Baratza focuses solely on developing products for coffee fans who want to brew at home.

 If your budget allows it, then the last recommendation I have for you is the Rancilio Rocky.
 The Rocky is superior is every way.
 It delivers better grinds and is a lot more durable – maintains value!
 This is important if you want to resell it in the future.